Real ID requirement for air travel delayed amid pandemic-related lag at motor vehicle branches

 “Protecting the health, safety and security of our communities is our top priority,” Mayorkas said in a statement.
 “As our country continues to recover from the COVID-19 pandemic, extending the REAL ID full enforcement deadline will give states needed time to reopen their driver’s licensing operations and ensure their residents can obtain a REAL ID-compliant license or identification card.”

-States have been scrambling to comply with the 2005 domestic security program known as the Real ID Act, which was designed to help prevent terrorist attacks and reduce the number of licenses granted to undocumented immigrants.
+States have been scrambling to comply with the Real ID Act, a 2005 domestic security program designed to help prevent terrorist attacks and reduce the number of licenses granted to undocumented immigrants.
 By law, states are mandated to issue IDs with counterfeit-resistant security features.
 Applicants must provide several documents proving their identity and legal U.S. residency.

 The 50 states, the District of Columbia and four U.S. territories are issuing Real IDs, according to DHS, while American Samoa is not yet issuing Real IDs but is said to be on track to become compliant.